infobyte/faraday_agent_dispatcher/docker/publish/templates/offensive-checks/README.md

 ## Capability-Grouped Agents

 Instead of one all-tools agent, the offensive-check executors can be deployed as separate agents per capability group.
-Pass `--group` to the generator; each group produces its own Secret + Deployment (`vicarius-<group>-dispatcher`) and agent name:
+Pass `--group` to the generator; each group produces its own Secret + Deployment (`offensive-checks-<group>-dispatcher`) and agent name:

 | `--group` | agent name | executors |
 |-----------|-----------|-----------|